-What is the Vision M Next?
+What was the Vision M Next?

-This i8- and M1-echoing concept is the new counterpart to the considerably less attractive iNext concept, and explores the future of performance cars according to BMW – that’s code for the next i8.
+This i8- and M1-echoing concept was the new counterpart to the considerably less attractive iNext concept, and explores the future of performance cars according to BMW – that’s code for the next i8.
 ‘The BMW Vision M provides a glimpse into the future of electric driving,’ said Adrian van Hooydonk, BMW’s senior vice president of design.
 ‘The BMW Vision M Next demonstrates how state-of-the-art can also make the experience of driving yourself purer and more emotionally engaging.’

 Our guide to electric BMW cars

 The concept focuses around two themes; ‘ease’ which is essentially an autonomous mode, and ‘boost,’ which offers a more manual, hands-on driving experience.

 We’ll park those stunning looks to one side for a moment, because it’s worth outlining the powertrain behind this new concept.
 Like the current i8, the Vision M Next uses a hybrid powertrain, but the concept uses a four-cylinder turbo rather than the triple-cylinder unit in the current car.
 That brings total power up to 592bhp (compared to 369bhp in the current i8) and 0-62mph in just three seconds.

 Top speed is 186mph, and there’s an EV range of 62 miles and there’s also a Boost+ button that should deliver extra power – though BMW doesn’t say exactly how much – or what the split between electric and petrol power is.